-- 1. Undergraduate Grade Point Average.
-It is recommended that the applicant have at least a B average in nursing and a cumulative average of B. - 2.
-Standardized Test Scores.
-Applicants are required to have taken either the Graduate Record Examination, the Miller Analogies Test, or the Graduate Management Admission Test, as appropriate, within five years of the application date.
+1. Undergraduate Grade Point Average.
+It is recommended that the applicant have at least a B average in nursing and a cumulative average of B.

+2. Standardized Test Scores.
+Applicants are required to have taken either the Graduate Record Examination or the Graduate Management Admission Test, as appropriate, within five years of the application date.
 See Admission to the M.S.N.
 Program with a B.S.N. for recommended scores and additional details.

-(Beginning fall 2001, the Miller Analogies Test will no longer be accepted.) - 3.
-Official Transcripts.
-Applicants must submit one transcript from each post-secondary institution attended. - 4.
-Current Licensure.
+3. Official Transcripts.
+Applicants must submit one transcript from each post-secondary institution attended.

+4. Current Licensure.
 Registered Nurse students must be licensed to practice in Tennessee.
-Individuals admitted pending examination results are not eligible for credit by examination until licensure is obtained. - 5.
-Letters of Recommendation.
-Three letters of reference are required. - 6.
-Interview.
+Individuals admitted pending examination results are not eligible for clinical courses until licensure is obtained.

+5. Letters of Recommendation.
+Three letters of reference are required.

+6. Interview.
 An interview survey is required.
-An interview in person or by telephone may be required. - 7.
-Goal Statement.
-A concise statement of your career goals as an advanced practice nurse. - 8.
-Health History.
+An interview in person or by telephone may be required in certain specialties.

+7. Goal Statement.
+A concise statement of your career goals as an advanced practice nurse.

+8. Health History.
 Students are required to submit documentation of a negative tuberculin skin test or chest X-ray, Hepatitis B vaccine, MMR vaccine, tetanus vaccine, varicella titer (students testing negative are required to be immunized), and/or other appropriate immunizations to the Student Health Center before initial registration.